Digital-Business-Council/Digital-Capability-Publisher/docs/appendixausecases.md

 ### Basic Flow

- 1. The requester establishes the location of the recipient’s digital capabilities;  a. <<include>> SUC006 - Lookup Participant’s DCP Alias Address;
+ 1. The requester establishes the location of the recipient’s digital capabilities;  a. <&lt;include&gt;> SUC006 - Lookup Participant’s DCP Alias Address;

  2. The requester constructs the request to retrieve a recipient’s capability list;